z3js/z3/README.md

 # Z3

-A simple CLI for scaffolding Baidu-wallet projects.
+A simple CLI for scaffolding BW projects.

 ### Installation